ctevans/Spring-Boot-API-Test/README.md

 returned for all of the unit tests, which is an unexpected result and can be verified to be incorrect using Postman on the actual running codebase.

-Unit tests however are still provided in full to demonstrate code awareness.
+Unit tests however are still provided in full to demonstrate code awareness and were written as they were intended.

 # Why this issue remains